 Not: The meeting will take place at 9 p.m., The meeting will take place at 9pm

 But: The meeting will take place at 9 pm.

 Write provinces, territories and countries in full if you can.
 If you do use abbreviations, do not use periods.

 Not: N.W.T., B.C., P.E.I., U.S., U.K.

 But: the NWT, BC, PEI, the US, the UK

-Rather than use an acronym for a department or branch, use the name in full, such as “the Yukon Mineral Exploration Program” or “Health and Social Services” and then after that just write “the program” or “the department”.
+Rather than use an abbreviation for a department or branch, use the name in full, such as “the Yukon Mineral Exploration Program” or “Health and Social Services” and then after that just write “the program” or “the department”.

-If you feel you must use an acronym, make sure you write the name in full first and then immediately write the acronym in brackets afterwards.
+If you feel you must use an abbreviation, make sure you write the name in full first and then immediately write the abbreviation in brackets afterwards.
 For example, “the Communications Review Committee (CRC)…” If you find you need to use several acronyms, include them in a glossary and put the glossary at the beginning of your document, not at the end.
 Make it as easy as possible for your readers to understand what you have written.